Oppo Find N2 Flip Hands-on: Shaking Up the Foldable Smartphone Market

 |

-Foldable clamshell smartphones are usually the "poor man's" foldable smartphones.
-The spec sheets are a bit more limited and they are a bit cheaper than the classic passport-style foldable phones.
+Anyway, foldable clamshell smartphones are usually the "poor man's" foldable smartphones.
+The specifications are a bit more limited and they are slightly cheaper than the classic foldable form factor.

-But with that large screen justifying having a flip, the Oppo Find N2 Flip seems more functional without sacrificing its compact form factor.
-My colleague Florian Philon was already hinting that the Find N2 Flip could shake things up in the foldable smartphone market.
+With that large screen justifying having a clamshell design, the Oppo Find N2 Flip seems more functional without having to sacrifice its compact form factor.